-Science at UM [S03-ep24]: Reconciling AIDS and breastfeeding
+Science at UM [S03-ep24]: Balancing HIV and Breastfeeding

-This week on A l’UM la science, Nicolas Nagot, a researcher at the Pathogenesis and Control of Chronic and Emerging Infections Laboratory, tells us how his research enables HIV-positive mothers to breastfeed their children without transmitting HIV to them.
+This week on "Science at UM," Nicolas Nagot, a researcher at the Pathogenesis and Control of Chronic and Emerging Infections Laboratory, tells us how his research enables HIV-positive mothers to breastfeed their children without transmitting HIV to them.
 A program co-produced with Divergence FM and broadcast every Wednesday at 6 p.m. on 93.9.

 According to UNAIDS, 130,000 babies worldwide contracted HIV through mother-to-child transmission in 2022.
-A woman living with HIV can transmit the virus to her child during pregnancy, but also during childbirth and especially during breastfeeding.
+A woman living with HIV can transmit the virus to her child during pregnancy, as well as during childbirth and, most importantly, while breastfeeding.

-Without antiretroviral treatment, the risk of mother-to-child transmission is between 15-30%; with treatment, it drops to less than 1%.
+Without antiretroviral treatment, the risk of mother-to-child transmission ranges from 15% to 30%; with treatment, it drops to less than 1%.

-This incredible effectiveness is, of course, conditional: first, the mother must be aware of her HIV status.
-Universal screening is now organized, but what about women who become infected during pregnancy or breastfeeding?
-Second, all women must be guaranteed access to antiretroviral treatment.
-Finally, the viral load of HIV-positive mothers must be less than or equal to 1,000 copies per microliter of blood; however, resistance to antiretroviral drugs or poor compliance with treatment can lead to a high viral load and therefore the risk of infecting the baby.
+This incredible effectiveness, of course, depends on certain conditions: first, the mother must be aware of her HIV status; while universal screening is now in place, what about women who become infected during pregnancy or while breastfeeding?
+Second, access to antiretroviral treatment must be guaranteed for all.
+Finally, the viral load of HIV-positive mothers must be less than or equal to 1,000 copies per microliter of blood; however, resistance to antiretrovirals or poor adherence to treatment can lead to a persistently high viral load and thus the risk of transmission to the baby.

-In 2016, the PROMISE scientific consortium, composed of researchers from the University Hospital of Lusaka in Zambia, the Muraz Center in Burkina Faso, the University of Bergen in Norway, Inserm, and the University of Montpellier, demonstrated the effectiveness of a drug called nevirapine or lamivudine.
-Administered during the first weeks of breastfeeding to infants born to HIV-positive mothers not treated with antiretrovirals, it very effectively reduced the risk of HIV transmission.
+In 2016, the PROMISE scientific consortium—comprising researchers from the Lusaka University Hospital in Zambia, the Muraz Center in Burkina Faso, the University of Bergen in Norway, Inserm, and the University of Montpellier—demonstrated the effectiveness of a drug, nevirapine or lamivudine.
+When administered during the first weeks of breastfeeding to infants born to HIV-positive mothers not receiving antiretroviral treatment, it very effectively reduced the risk of HIV transmission.

-Since then, the same consortium has been working on a new intervention protocol combining screening of infants and mothers at different stages of pregnancy and breastfeeding, antiretroviral treatment for the latter and measurement of their viral load, and finally preventive treatment for infants throughout breastfeeding with the drug we have just mentioned.
+Since then, this same consortium has been working on a new intervention protocol that combines screening of infants and mothers at various stages of pregnancy and breastfeeding, initiating antiretroviral treatment for the mothers and monitoring their viral load, and finally, providing preventive treatment to infants throughout the breastfeeding period using the medication we just discussed.
 Their results were published in The Lancet on March 11, 2024.

-Our guest Nicolas Nagot is a researcher at Inserm, the French National Institute of Health and Medical Research, in the Pathogenesis and Control of Chronic and Emerging Infections Laboratory.
-He is also head of the Medical Information, Epidemiology, and Health Data Department (SIMED) at Montpellier University Hospital and participated in this study conducted in Burkina Faso and Zambia.
+Our guest, Nicolas Nagot, is a researcher at Inserm, the French National Institute of Health and Medical Research, in the Pathogenesis and Control of Chronic and Emerging Infections laboratory.
+He is also head of the Department of Medical Information, Epidemiology, and Health Data (SIMED) at Montpellier University Hospital, and he participated in this study conducted in Burkina Faso and Zambia.

-- Read the press release New HIV prevention strategy could protect infants
+- Read the press release: A new strategy to prevent HIV transmission could protect infants

-- Read also Lum's article A treatment to combine AIDS and breastfeeding
+- See also Lum’s article: A treatment that allows for both HIV and breastfeeding

-In the second part of the program, we invite you to listen to a new episode of Lumlu, the podcasts from Lum magazine, with Dans l’ile du cyclone(On the island of the cyclone).
+In the second half of the program, we invite you to listen to a new episode of Lumlu, the podcast from Lum magazine, titled “On the Island of the Cyclone.”
 Thomas Ibanez, a researcher at the Amap laboratory, studies how tropical forests withstand these devastating winds.

 Co-production: Divergence FM / University of Montpellier